RMoran98/story-generator/README.md

 - Labels for the input fields, telling the user what type of word should be input, such as adjectives, nouns, etc.
 #### Story Selection
 - Two buttons, allowing the user to select whether they would like a fairytale or a heroic adventure to be generated.
+- The third button reloads the webpage so the user can play the game again.
 #### Story Area
 - The space where the story will be generated, featuring a message letting the user know they have not generated a story yet, which can be replaced with the story by the relevant function when the user is ready.
 #### Footer